morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 Here are some other resources if you would like to know more about the causes and impacts of this event.

-The analysis in this workshop is based on

 The Northern Australia Environmental Research Portal provides detailed information and videos related to this event:

 <https://www.nespnorthern.edu.au/projects/nesp/gulf-mangrove-dieback/>